DeepakVadgama/deepakvadgama.github.io/about/index.md

 I am primarily a Java developer with 9 years of experience, having worked with HSBC, JPMorgan and Nomura.

 Since Oct-2015, I've been working as a freelancer/consultant.
 In that capacity, I have created a Wordpress [website](https://balajiextrusions.com), consulting a [company](https://balajiextrusions.com) on it's ERP software, and working on 2 other projects.
-I have experience working with Spring, AngularJS and am undertaking [Udacity Android](https://www.udacity.com/course/android-developer-nanodegree--nd801) course.
-[My resume]({{ site.url }}/downloads/Deepak_Vadgama_Resume.pdf) (as of Jan-2016).
+I have experience working with Spring, AngularJS and have completed [Udacity Android Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) course.
+[My resume]({{ site.url }}/downloads/Deepak_Vadgama_Resume.pdf) (as of Aug-2016).

 I have worked as tech lead in a 4 person *failed* start-up [chat2get.com](http://www.chat2get.com) (which also powers [doctive.de](http://doctive.de)).